Menstrual Disorders

 PMS differs from other menstrual cycle symptoms because symptoms:

-Symptoms of PMS may worsen with age and increase in severity following each pregnancy.
+Symptoms of PMS may increase in severity following each pregnancy and may worsen with age until they stop at menopause.
 If you experience PMS, you may have an increased sensitivity to alcohol at specific times during your cycle.
 Women with this condition often have a sister or mother who also suffers from PMS, suggesting a genetic component exists for the disorder.

 Premenstrual Dysphoric Disorder (PMDD)